-- 1 Music Theory Course: Completion (or placing out of) MUS 105.
+- 1 MUS 105: Completion (or placing out of) MUS 105.
 The test to place out of Music 105 is offered during the first wek of the Fall and Spring Semesters.
 Please contact the Academic Programs Administrator, Gregory Smith, to get a copy of the test.
 Students who place out of MUS 105 can replace this requirement with a Materials and Making course.

 For a complete list of current courses, please click here.